joshiejack/Harvest-Festival/PLANS.md

 * Fruit Trees
  -> Grow slowly
  -> Fruit Textures
-* Events
-* Festivals
+* Contests/Festivals
  -> Marketplace where Festivals take place
+ -> Some events take place in townhall
- -> Small Artwork for each Festival that gets drawn in the Calender/Marketplace
+ -> Small Artwork for each Festival that gets drawn in the Calendar/Marketplace

 Stage 3 (0.7.0) - Old Mcdonald
 * Farms named and rated